 Obesity and Cancer

 For each type of cancer, there is a different reason obesity can increase your risk.
-For example, with breast and endometrial cancer, it is due to high levels of estrogen caused by the extra fat tissue in the body.
-Some tumors are increased if you have increased levels of insulin in the blood, which also shows a link between obesity and cancer.
-Additionally, obesity gives you chronic inflammation, which can lead to an increased risk of cancer.
-Weight cycling can also be an issue for cancer, which is common among people who do not get weight loss surgery.
-If they do get weight loss surgery, they are more likely to keep off the weight they lose than someone without bariatric surgery.
+For example, breast and endometrial cancer are due to high estrogen levels caused by the body’s extra fat tissue.
+Some tumors are increased if you have increased insulin levels in the blood, which also shows a link between obesity and cancer.
+Additionally, obesity gives you chronic inflammation, leading to increased cancer risk.

-The studies that are looking at the link between obesity and cancer and the decreased risk when these individuals get weight loss surgery may be due to the metabolic changes from the surgery itself, from maintaining the weight loss over an extended period, or from losing weight and having more body awareness.
+The studies looking at the link between obesity and cancer and the decreased risk when these individuals get weight loss surgery may be due to the metabolic changes from the surgery itself, from maintaining the weight loss over an extended period, or from losing weight and having more body awareness.
 Regardless of the reason, it is an excellent sign for obese individuals that might be at a higher risk for certain types of cancers.
-It is also a good reason to consult your doctor about the possibility of getting weight loss surgery if you are a candidate for it.
-Not everyone makes a good candidate, and it requires a lot of commitment to a brand new, healthier lifestyle.
-Ask your doctor about getting bariatric surgery and if it is the right option for you.

 It is a good reason to consult your doctor about the possibility of getting weight loss surgery if you are a candidate for it.
 Not everyone makes a good candidate, and it requires a lot of commitment to a brand-new, healthier lifestyle.
 Ask your doctor about getting bariatric surgery and whether it is the right option.